yuvaldadon/RRNProject/README.md

 ```
 2. Setup the [VGPhraseCut Dataset](https://github.com/ChenyunWu/PhraseCutDataset), so that images are under:
 ```
-PhraseCutDataset/data/VGPhraseCut_v0/images
+RRNProject/PhraseCutDataset/data/VGPhraseCut_v0/images
 ```

 ## Usage

+Use the model via the notebooks, these contain many configurations in the top section.

 1. Train the network using [train.ipynb](train.ipynb)

-The notebook contains many configurations in the top section, notably:
+General training configurations:
 ```
 - path = `../RRNProject/`
 - output_path = `../RRNProject/output/`